-In order to grant users access to the permissions auditing tool they will need to be granted the permissions_tool. audit_permissions permission or be a superuser.
+To grant users access to the permission auditing tool, they will need to be granted the permissions_tool. audit_permissions permission or be a superuser.

-When a user has access to the tool they will see the "Permissions Audit" menu item under the "Util" sub menu.
+When a user has access to the tool, they will see the "Permissions Audit" menu item.

 Permissions Overview